jgwaugh/NBA-Forecasting/README.md

-The basic idea is that a career is a time series of vectors `X_1, X_2, ...., X_N` where `X_j` is a `k` dimensional vector of points, rebounds, and other statistics that determine whether a season was "good."
-My goal is then sequence prediction - given observations `X_1, ..., X_p` I want to predict `X_p+1, ..., X_N` to determine how a career changes over time.
+The basic idea is that a career is a time series of vectors `X_1, X_2, ...., X_N` where `X_j` is a `k` dimensional vector of points, rebounds, and other statistics that measure performance over the course of a season.
+My goal is sequence prediction - given observations `X_1, ..., X_p` I want to predict `X_p+1, ..., X_N` to determine how a career changes over time.
 The vector prediction nature of the problem lends itself to recurrent neural networks.